 From Valletta, drive south toward Marsaxlokk (25 minutes) and follow signs to “Delimara” or “St. Peter’s Pool.”
 Parking is informal along the road.
 The walk to the swimming area is flat but exposed with no shade—bring sun protection, plenty of water, and wear proper shoes.
 There are absolutely no facilities here—no toilets, no vendors, nothing.
 Pack everything you need including snacks and drinks.
 Best visited May through October when the water is warm.
 Avoid windy days as waves can make entry difficult.

 Pro Tip: Visit early morning or late afternoon to avoid the midday heat on the walk in.
-Bring a dry bag for your valuables—there’s nowhere to leave anything securely.
+Bring a waterproof dry bag like this 10L floating model for your valuables—there’s nowhere to leave anything securely.
 Check the Marsaxlokk Sunday fish market schedule (mornings) to combine history, swimming, and the freshest seafood lunch imaginable.

 Making It Work: Your Malta Beach and History Itinerary